It's time to light the lights,

 [and so on]

 - A version of this happens in "Veterinarian's Hospital" in the Andy Williams episode, when a question starts about Doctor Who and Witch Doctor.
-Miss Piggy even points out how it's like Abbott and Costello.
+Piggy even lampshades how it's like Abbott and Costello.

 - Fozzie and Kermit have agreed that upon Fozzie's saying "hear" at a certain point in his act, Kermit is to rush on-stage and yell, "Good grief, the comedian's a bear!!"
 Except that Fozzie naturally keeps saying "here" throughout his routine, causing Kermit to keep rushing out before his cue.
 The confusion escalates until Fozzie comes up with a different prompt.